-During the COVID-19 pandemic, companies have stepped up investments in technology to ensure they can communicate remotely with customers and keep their businesses running under lockdowns.
+Take companies’ investment in digital processes.
+Many firms had gradually implemented digital upgrades in recent years, but the pandemic has given these projects a new urgency.
+Over the last 12 months, companies have stepped up investments in technology to ensure they can communicate remotely with customers and keep their businesses running under lockdowns.

-Companies in other sectors, too, have sought to accelerate investment in digital solutions, including those that have traditionally lagged.
+Companies in other sectors, too, have sought to accelerate investment in digital solutions, including those that have traditionally lagged in this regard.
 One simple way of tracking progress on digital implementation is to compare sectoral investment in IT as a percentage of overall revenue.
-A global 2017 study from Deloitte showed finance, professional services and education were the leaders in IT spending; manufacturing and construction were at the bottom of the list (see Figure 1).1
+A global 2017 study from Deloitte showed finance, professional services and education were the leaders in IT spending; manufacturing and construction were at the bottom of the list (see Figure 2).4

 This is partly a reflection of the technology required – it is much harder to digitise a construction site or assembly line than a trading floor or classroom.
 But the pandemic, coupled with the advent of 5G technology, is creating a revolution in these niches, as companies find ways to link the physical and digital worlds with new design tools and connected machinery.
 (A note on terminology here: digitisation refers to the process of converting an analogue process into a digital one; digitalisation denotes the use of technology to improve the way businesses operate.)